Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * SCHC header size is two bytes (the FPort byte + 1 additional byte).
 * RuleID: 8 bits stored in LoRaWAN FPort.
-* SCHC fragmentation reliability mode: `ACK-on-Error`
+* SCHC fragmentation reliability mode: `ACK-on-Error`.
-* DTag: Size is 0 bit, not used
+* DTag: Size is 0 bit, not used.
 * FCN: The FCN field is encoded on N = 6 bits, so WINDOW_SIZE = 63 tiles
-  are allowed in a window
+  are allowed in a window.
 * Window index: encoded on W = 2 bits.
 So 4 windows are available.
 * RCS: Use recommended calculation algorithm in [RFC8724].
-* MAX_ACK_REQUESTS: 8
+* MAX_ACK_REQUESTS: 8.
-* Tile: size is 10 bytes
+* Tile: size is 10 bytes.
 * Retransmission timer: Set by the implementation depending on the application requirements.
 * Inactivity timer: The SCHC gateway implements an "inactivity timer".
 The